Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Related Work

-Recent work~\cite{phung2023wavelet, friedrich2024wdm, sigillo2025latent} demonstrated that diffusion models in wavelet space enable efficient high-resolution generation.
-Phung et al.~\cite{phung2023wavelet} showed that wavelet diffusion models can match or exceed the quality of latent diffusion models while avoiding the need to train auxiliary autoencoders.
-Friedrich et al.~\cite{friedrich2024wdm} adapted discrete wavelet diffusion for high-resolution 3D medical imaging.
-Mebratu and Wu~\cite{mebratu2025wavelet} used Wavelet Flow to model the field-level probability distributions of extragalactic foregrounds in cosmic microwave background (CMB) observations.
-Georgios et al. \cite{valogiannis2024towards} applied Wavelet Scattering Transform to constrain the nature of gravity using 3D N-body simulations.
+\textbf{Wavelet-Based Generative Models.} Recent works~\cite{phungWaveletDiffusionModels2023, friedrichWDM3DWavelet2025, sigilloLatentWaveletDiffusion2026} demonstrated that diffusion models in wavelet space enable efficient high-resolution generation.
+Phung et al.~\cite{phungWaveletDiffusionModels2023} showed that wavelet diffusion models can match or exceed the quality of latent diffusion models while avoiding the need to train auxiliary autoencoders.
+Friedrich et al.~\cite{friedrichWDM3DWavelet2025} adapted discrete wavelet diffusion for high-resolution 3D medical imaging.
+Mebratu and Wu~\cite{mebratuWaveletFlowExtragalactic2026} used Wavelet Flow to model the field-level probability distributions of extragalactic foregrounds in cosmic observations.
+Valogiannis et al.~\cite{valogiannisUnveilingLargescaleNature2024} applied Wavelet Scattering Transform to constrain the nature of gravity using 3D $N$-body simulations.